otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-sveltekit-basics.md

 ---

 ### Task 2

 In the `src/lib/components` directory, create a new component called `ShoppingCart.svelte`.
-In this component, implementing the following functionality:
+In this component, implement the following functionality:

-- Use the `$state` rune to manage an array of objects called `cartItems`.
+- Use the `$state` **rune** to manage an **array** of **objects** called `cartItems`.
 Each object should have the following properties: `id`, `name`, `price` and `quantity`.
+- Use the `$state` **rune** to manage **form** input data with properties: `itemName`, `itemPrice`, and `itemQuantity`.
-- Use the `$derived` rune to create a variable called `totalPrice` that calculates the total price of all items in the cart.
+- Use the `$derived` **rune** to create a variable called `totalPrice` that calculates the total price of all items in the cart (sum of price × quantity for each item).
-- Use the `$effect` rune to display a message when the total price exceeds $100.
+- Use the `$effect` **rune** to display a warning message above the cart table when the total price exceeds $100.
+The message should auto-hide after 3 seconds.
-- Use the `#each` block to display a table of all items in the cart, including their name, price, quantity and total price.
+- Use the `#each` block to display a table of all items in the cart with columns for name, price, quantity, item total, and a remove button for each item.
-- Use the `#if` and `:else` blocks to display a message when the cart is empty.
+- Use the `#if` and `:else` blocks to display "Your cart is empty" message when no items exist in the cart.
-- Add a form to add new items to the cart.
-The form should have input fields for the item name, price and quantity.
-When the form is submitted, the new item should be added to the `cartItems` array.
+- Add a **form** to add new items to the cart with input fields for item name, price, and quantity.
+Use `bind:value` for two-way data binding.
+- Validate **form** inputs to ensure the item name is not empty (trim whitespace), price is a positive number, and quantity is a positive integer.
+- Use `#if` blocks to display validation error messages for invalid inputs.
+- Generate unique IDs for new items using `Date.now()` or a counter.
+- Clear the **form** after successful submission and prevent the default form submission behavior.
-- Add a button to remove an item from the cart.
-When the button is clicked, the item should be removed from the `cartItems` array.
+- Add a "Remove" button for each cart item that removes the item from the `cartItems` **array** when clicked.
+- Display the total price formatted to 2 decimal places below the cart table.

 ---

-### Task 3
+### Task 2

 In the `src/lib/components` directory, create two new components called `GradeCalculator.svelte` (parent) and `CourseInput.svelte` (child).

 In the `GradeCalculator.svelte` component, implement the following functionality:

-- Manage an array of courses and grades.
+- Use `$state` rune to manage an array of course objects with `courseName` and `grade` properties
-- Calculate and display the average grade.
+- Use `$derived` rune to calculate and display the average grade
-- Implement parent-to-child communication by passing course and grade data to the `CourseInput.svelte` component.
-- Implement child-to-parent communication by receiving new course and grade data from the `CourseInput.svelte` component and updating the array of courses and grades.
+- Use `#each` block to display a table of all courses and grades
+- Use `#if/:else` blocks to show "No courses added" when the array is empty
+- Pass a callback function to `CourseInput` for receiving new course data
+- Display the calculated average grade (rounded to 1 decimal place)

 In the `CourseInput.svelte` component, implement the following functionality:

+- Use `$props` rune to accept a callback function from the parent
+- Use `$state` rune to manage form data (`courseName`, `grade`) and error messages
+- Create a form with appropriate input fields and validation
--
+- Validate that:

----

-### Task 4
+  - Course name is not empty (trim whitespace)
+  - Grade is a valid number between 0 and 100
+- Use `#if` blocks to display error messages for invalid input
+- On successful submission, call the parent's callback function and clear the form
+- Show a success message briefly after successful submission

 ---